University of California, Irvine School of Humanities: History

 The division of humanities is one of the five liberal arts divisions that opened with the campus in 1965.
 In 1963, Samuel McCulloch was appointed as the founding dean of UC Irvine Division of Humanities and laid its foundation.
 He created four departments within the division with 31 faculty members between them.
 The four departments were: English and Comparative Literature, Foreign Languages and Literature, History, and Philosophy.
 By 1967, the governing body of UC Irvine turned the five liberal arts divisions into individual schools and the Division of Humanities became the School of Humanities.
 In 1970 the Humanities Core Course was implemented and there was a focus on strengthening existing Humanities departments for the rest of the 1970s.
 The school also launched a doctorate in Critical Theory, making UC Irvine the only university in the country to offer a doctorate in the field.

 In the 1980s, Dean Ken Bailes founded the Organized Research Unit in Critical Theory and brought the system wide University of California Humanities Research Institute to UC Irvine.
+A development in this period was the establishment of the East Asian Languages and Literature department (now the Department of East Asian Studies), with Pauline Yu joining in 1989 as founding chair.
 The School of Humanities expanded throughout the 1990s and 2000s; the Humanities Instructional Building and Humanities Gateway were built and completed the Humanities Quad.
+In 2005, the Samuel M. Jordan Center for Persian Studies and Culture was established through a $2 million endowment from Fariborz Maseeh and the Massiah Foundation.
+The center is intended as an "umbrella organization for various activities related to the study of Iran and the Persianate world".
 The school now has a total of 13 departments and around 20 majors and several interdisciplinary programs.

 The university opened a Center for Jewish Studies in 2017.